novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 ## Sending notifications to a topic

-Sending notifications to a topic is pretty straightforward.
-You just need to extract the topic key to which you want to send notifications and trigger Novu’s method on that topic key with the message in the payload:
+Sending notifications to a topic is not a complex task.
+You need to extract the topic key to which you want to send notifications and trigger Novu’s method on that topic key with the message in the payload:

 ```jsx
 import { Novu } from '@novu/node';